 The new year is upon us.

-The following are six ways to help you keep your resolutions this year, including the resolution to maintain sobriety goals.
+The following are six ways to help you keep your resolutions this year, including the resolution to maintain your sobriety.

 Step 1: KISS (Keep it Simple, Silly)